List of Star Wars species (P–T): Paaerduag

 The Paaerduag is an "individual" formed by two symbiotic races that are joined as one.
 However, two voices create the actual name of their race, and four ears hear the true sound of it.

+Paaerduag consist of two aspects: a larger, more mobile humanoid form with long, slender arms and legs, and a broad head; and a smaller aspect that rides on the larger one like a backpack.
+The smaller aspect resembles a humanoid with a slender, dog-like face and two sets of eyes.
+While the larger aspect's voice is inaudible to human ears, the smaller one can be heard and understood.
+The smaller aspect refers to itself using the term "we" instead of "I" or "me."

 Their home is Sorjus, a small and unimportant world far off the Perlemian trade route, and has a temperate climate (as inferred from Mic'Tunan'Jus' complaints about Tatooine's climate being far too dry, and the dust is rough on their hide).

 They begin life as individuals, however, at the age of choosing, they become bonded to their other half, and grow together as a single, complete being, sharing their brains, vision, hearing, and speech.
 There are two Paaerduag in Knights of the Old Republic: one in Javyar's Cantina on Taris, the other is a merchant in the docking area of Tatooine.

 Pau'an

 Due to living in the Outer Rim Territories, the Pau'ans experienced isolation for much of their history due to Utapau's remoteness.
 In 19 BBY, during the Clone Wars, the Confederacy of Independent Systems conquered Utapau.
 The Pau'ans resisted the Confederacy with the assistance of the Galactic Republic.
 Subsequently, when the Galactic Empire took control of the planet following the Declaration of a New Order, the Pau'ans opposed Imperial rule as well.

 Pau'ans represented 30%—or approximately 28.5 million—of Utapau's total population of 90 million inhabitants, although their influence as administrators and leaders more than made up for their lack of numbers.
 Darth Desolous was a Pau'an as was the Imperial Grand Inquisitor.